vTuanpham/Simple_VIT/README.md

-# Simple_VIT
+# Simple VIT
-Simple implementation for Vision Transformer
+### Simple implementation for Vision Transformer implemented in jax and Flax